 A Phase 1, First-in-Human, Open-Label, Dose Escalation Study of JNJ-61186372, a Human Bispecific EGFR and cMet Antibody, in Subjects With Advanced Non-Small Cell Lung Cancer

 This open label (all participants know the identity of the study drug), multicenter (more than one study site), first-in-human study consists of 2 parts.
-Part 1 is a dose escalation and Part 2 is a dose expansion cohort.
-In Part 1, participants with evaluable non-small cell lung cancer (NSCLC) will be enrolled into cohorts at increasing dose levels of JNJ-61186372, which will be administered in 28 day treatment cycles.
+Part 1 is a JNJ-61186372 Monotherapy and Combination Dose Escalations and Part 2 JNJ-61186372 Monotherapy and Combination Dose Expansions.
+In Part 1, participants with evaluable NSCLC will be enrolled into cohorts at increasing dose levels of JNJ-61186372 monotherapy, and the RP2CD of the JNJ-61186372 and lazertinib combination, which will be administered in 28 day treatment cycles.
 The dose will be escalated until the maximum tolerated dose (MTD, or maximum administered dose [MAD], if no MTD is found) is reached.
 Part 1 will follow a traditional 3+3 design.
 At each dose level, 3 participants will complete Cycle 1.
 If no dose limiting toxicity (DLT) occurs in these 3 participants, then escalation will continue in a new cohort of 3 participants.
-Data from Part 1 will be used to determine one or more recommended phase 2 dose (RP2D) regimen(s).
-In Part 2, participants with documented epidermal growth factor receptor (EGFR) mutations and measurable disease, whose disease has progressed after previous treatment will be enrolled and receive JNJ-61186372 at the RP2D determined in Part 1.
+Data from Part 1 will be used to determine one or more RP2D regimen(s).
+In Part 2, participants with documented epidermal growth factor receptor (EGFR) mutations and measurable disease, whose disease has progressed after previous treatment will be enrolled and receive JNJ-61186372 at the RP2D determined in Part 1 as a monotherapy at the RP2D regimen(s), or in combination with lazertinib at the RP2CD regimen.
 For both parts, the study consists of following periods: an optional pre-Screening period; a Screening period (up to 28 days prior to the first dose of study drug); a Treatment period (first dose of study drug until 30 days after the last dose of study drug); and a Follow Up period (approximately 6 months).
 All participants will be followed for survival in the post-treatment follow-up period until the end of study and safety will be monitored throughout the study.